Phoxene/sxip-drivers/docs/source/presentation.rst

 Overview
 ========

-This module is a Python Modbus serial RTU driver
+This module is a Python driver for PHOXENE's SxIP flash devices

-It has been developped as Modbus layer for Phoxene's devices that implements a serial Modbus communication.
+It is intended to be use by software developpers in order to speed-up the integration of PHOXENE's flash devices by our customers.

 It is realeased under a free software licence, see the LICENSE file for more details